Are you looking for a unique pet that is both beautiful and easy to care for? If so, then the Milk Snake may be the perfect fit for you!

-When you first get them home they should be left alone for 5 to 7 days.
-After that, you can start handling them for a few minutes every day.
-Be careful while handling young hatchings as young snakes do sometimes bite.
+When you bring them home for the first time they should be left alone for 5 to 7 days.
+After they have settled in, they should be much more receptive to being handled for a few minutes every day.
+Be careful while handling young hatchings because young snakes can sometimes bite.

-The Milk Snakes are constrictors and may occasionally wrap themselves around your arms or wrist.
-This is harmless and you can easily unwrap them with your hands.
+The Milk Snakes are constrictors and may occasionally wrap themselves around your arm or wrist.
+Them wrapping themselves around you is harmless.
+If you decide that you don’t like it you can easily unwrap them with your hands.

 Milk Snakes are safe to be handled by children but kids need to be taught how they should interact with them.
 Teach them to have one hand near the head and the other to support the body.
-The entire body of the snakes need to be supported or they can feel stressed or become injured.
+The entire body of the snakes need to be supported or they will become stressed or hurt by being held incorrectly.

-Anyone handling snakes should always wash their hands after handling them.
-This is because most snakes are carriers of infectious diseases like Salmonella which can cause diarrhea, fever, and abdominal pain.
-It will minimize the chances of contracting bacterial and fungal diseases from the snakes.
+Anyone handling your Milk Snake should wash their hands immediately after they are done.
+Most snakes are carriers of infectious bacteria like Salmonella which can cause diarrhea, fever, and abdominal pain.
+Washing their hands should prevent anyone that touched the snake from contracting bacterial and fungal diseases.

-The living space of Milk Snakes should be large enough to allow them to live comfortably.
+The living space of Milk Snakes should be large enough to allow them to move around and not be coiled to fit.
 They are quite active and need a lot of room to stretch.
 Young hatchlings can be kept in a 10-gallon tank.
-Adult snakes who measure around 4 feet will need a 50 to 60-gallon tank.
+Adult snakes who grow to around 4 feet will need a 50 to 60-gallon tank.

 The size of the tank will also depend upon the subspecies of Milk Snake you get as a pet.
 The smaller New Mexico snakes can comfortably live in a 10-gallon tank.

 The lid of the tank should be tightly secured.
-There should not be any tiny gaps or holes on the top.
+There should not be any gaps or holes on the top.
 Milk Snakes can escape from the smallest openings.
-The lid should also provide proper ventilation or the snakes may develop respiratory problems.
+The lid should also provide proper ventilation or your snakes may develop respiratory problems.

-The enclosure should be divided into two areas – one hot and the other cold.
-As Milk Snakes love to hide there must be lots of hiding spots inside the tank.
-The hiding spots should be present on both the cold and hot sides of the tank.
+The enclosure should be divided into two areas – one hot and the other warm.
+Milk Snakes love to hide and there should be some hiding spots inside the tank for them.
+The hiding spots should be in both the warm and hot sides of the tank.

-You can get rock hides, branches, flower pots, or a number of other similar things.
-To give a more natural feel you can also keep dry leaves and branches inside the tank.
-These should be sterilized before being placed inside the tank.
+Rock hides, branches, flower pots, or a number of other similar things all are great for creating a snake hide.
+To create a more natural environment you can use dry leaves and branches for the snake hides.
+Anything taken from the outside should be sterilized before being placed inside the tank.

-The substrate or the lining of the tank should allow for the snake to burrow.
-Paper towels or newspapers can be used for this but it should only be a temporary arrangement.
+The substrate or the lining of the tank should be loose so your snake can burrow.
+Paper towels or newspapers can be used short term but they are not as good as other options are.
 A popular choice for many tanks is Astroturf.
-Astroturf is an artificial layer of grass as the flooring.
-They can be washed and reused quickly.
-They are inexpensive if they need to be replaced.
+Astroturf is an artificial layer of grass that sits on the substrate.
+Astroturf can be washed and reused quickly.
+Another good thing about astroturf is that it’s inexpensive if it needs to be replaced.

-Snakes are cold-blooded and need to regulate their body temperature.
-They do this by moving between cold and hot areas.
+Snakes are cold-blooded and need to regulate their body temperature with external heat sources.
+They are able to regulate their temperature by moving between warm and hot areas in their enclosure.
 The day temperature on the hot side should be between 80 to 85 degrees.
-On the cold side, it should be in the range of 70 to 75 degrees.
+On the warm side, the temperature should be kept between 70 to 75 degrees.

-To heat the tank you can use under-tank heaters.
-When you are setting this up it is a good idea to check it before you put a snake in with it.
-If the temperature is too high it could burn the snake.
+To heat the enclosure you can use under-tank heaters.
+When you are setting up the tank it’s a good idea to check the temperature before you put a snake in the enclosure.
+If the temperature of the substrate is too high it could burn your snake.

 Another option is to install a ceramic heat emitter inside the tank.
-As these snakes are nocturnal you will not have to install a lighting source inside the tank.
-The light in your room would be enough.
+Because these snakes are nocturnal you don’t need to install a light source inside the tank.
+As long as the enclosure gets natural daylight, the light in your room should be enough.

-There should be a thermometer on both sides of the tank so that you know the temperatures are correct.
+You’ll want a thermometer on both sides of the tank so that you know the warm and hot temperatures are correct.

 The humidity level inside the tank should be between 30 to 50 percent.
-This should be slightly increased during the shedding season.
-You can maintain the humidity by misting the tank or providing a humidity box.
+The humidity level should be slightly increased during shedding season.
+You can maintain the humidity by misting the tank or by using a humidity box.